Advancing Your Career | Legal / Ethical | Specialties

 MPH, MSN, WHNP-BC

-A health policy nurse, also known as a medical policy nurse, is a nurse who works at the intersections of health care, public policy, and government.
+A health policy nurse, also known as a medical policy nurse, who works at the intersections of health care, public policy, and government.

-The role of health policy nurses is always evolving as policies, health care systems, technologies, and social views change.
+The role is always evolving as policies, healthcare systems, technologies, and social views change.

-Like all nurses, health policy nurses are educated and trained in anatomy, physiology, pharmacology, and assessment.
-However, their work specifically focuses on the intersections of policies, public health organizations, and governments with a nursing lens.
+Nurses in this specialty are educated and trained in anatomy, physiology, pharmacology, and assessment.
+However, their work focuses on the intersections of policies, public health organizations, and governments with a nursing lens.

 What Sort of Education Do Health Policy Nurses Have?

-In addition to a nursing degree, some nurses will pursue a Master’s degree in public policy, health care policy, public health, or something similar.
-Some health policy nurses choose to become through the American Nurses Credentialing Center (ACNN).
+In addition to a nursing degree, some will pursue a Master’s degree in public policy, health care policy, public health, or something similar.

-Other nurses work as health policy nurses without additional formal education or training.
-Nurses often learn a significant amount of health care policies and practices when providing direct patient care or seeking resources information from nursing management.
+Others work in the niche without additional formal education or training.
+Nurses often learn a significant amount of health care policies and practices when providing direct patient care or seeking resources and information from nursing management.

-It is important to note that many health policy nurses will have a few years of nursing experience prior to working as a health policy nurse.
+Many nurses will have a few years of nursing experience prior to working in the specialty.

 What Is the Salary for a Health Policy Nurse?

 Salary varies by state and place of employment, such as a hospital or private practice.
-Typically, health policy nurses with more experience tend to have a higher salary than those without experience.
+Typically, nurses with more experience tend to have a higher salary.

 Where Do Health Policy Nurses Work?